rekmus/silgy/README.md

 Silgy supports https, anonymous and registered user sessions, binary data upload and rudimentary asynchronous services mechanism to use it in microservices architecture.

 Silgy requires Linux/UNIX or Windows computer with C or C++ compiler for development.
 GCC is recommended (which is known as MinGW on Windows).
-Production machine requires only operating system and silgy_app executable file(s), and optionally database server if your application uses one.
+Fuss-free deployment and cloud vendor independency means that production machine requires only operating system and silgy_app executable file(s), and optionally database server if your application uses one.
 ## Quick Start (Windows)
 ### 0. Install C++ compiler
 I recommend free, open source [MinGW](http://mingw.org).